 ExpressVPN has written a well-detailed guide on how to set up a VPN with Chromecast.

 When it comes to streaming via IPTV using VPN, speed is of the highest priority.
-Everyone who has watched online TV knows that buffering and lag is one of the most frustrating things to experience when you are trying to relax with your favourite TV shows.
+Everyone who has watched online TV knows that buffering and lag is one of the most frustrating things to experience when you are trying to relax with your favorite TV shows.
 We do not recommend using a free service for IPTV.
 This is because it’s very risky for you if the operator logs your activity.
 If they do this then it is very easy for various governments and companies to demand these logs and thus be able to prove that you use services such as IPTV.

-Free services for Android
+Free VPN service for Android

 Our tests have shown that many of the Android VPN services are difficult to use, bulky and slow.
 But some that stand out are NordVPN and ProtonVPN which you’ll find high on our leaderboard.